-The distribution of unit capacity within moderate resource and rapidly changing moderate resource communities (20.9 percent of total unit capacity) is largely located within Contra Costa Centre and the surrounding areas (38.2 percent of total unit capacity in moderate resource areas).
-Approximately 86.0 of the unit capacity identified for these Costra Contra Centre sites are lower-income units (19.5 percent of total lower-income RHNA unit capacity), 14.0 percent are moderate-income units (8.8 percent of moderate-income RHNA unit capacity), providing mixed-income housing mobility opportunities with nearby access to a major public transit hub in the central portion of the unincorporated county.
-Another 10.6 percent of unit capacity within moderate resource designated areas in Pacheco, including lower-income and moderate-income unit capacity. and mixed-income capacity consisting of above moderate-income with additional moderateincome unit capacity on limited sites in Crockett.
+The distribution of unit capacity within moderate resource and rapidly changing moderate resource communities (22.7 percent of total unit capacity) is largely located within Contra Costa Centre and the surrounding areas.
+The majority of the unit capacity identified for these Costra Contra Centre sites are lower-income units.
+Additionally, 19.8 percent of moderateincome units are within moderate resource and rapidly changing moderate resource communities such as Contra Costa Center, providing mixed-income housing mobility opportunities with nearby access to a major public transit hub in the central portion of the unincorporated county.
+Another 0.7 percent of unit capacity within moderate resource designated areas in Pacheco, including lower-income and moderate-income unit capacity and mixedincome capacity consisting of above moderate-income with additional moderate-income unit capacity on limited sites in Crockett.

-High and highest resource areas identify 7.3 percent of the total unit capacity; 17.3 percent of the above moderate unit capacity is identified in these higher resource communities.
-Conversely, 82.6 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the, Pacheco, El Sobrante, and Bay Pointe communities, offering an opportunity for above moderateincome housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas through income integration.
-As discussed previously, a portion of the moderate- and lowerincome unit capacity is also integrated into the high resource and racially concentrated areas of affluence communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.
+High and highest resource areas include 13.3 percent of the total unit capacity; 25.6 percent of the above moderate unit capacity is identified in these higher resource communities.
+Conversely, 74.4 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the Pacheco, El Sobrante, and Bay Pointe communities, offering an opportunity for above moderate-income housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas through income integration.
+As discussed previously, a portion of the moderate- and lower-income unit capacity is also integrated into the high resource and racially concentrated areas of affluence communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.